Where to Stay in Banjul

 Insider tip: Bargaining is expected in markets and with taxi drivers, but do so politely and with a smile.
 Start with about 50-60% of the asking price.

-Safety in Banjul
+Stay in Banjul Island (Central)

 Exercise cautionSolo Female Travel